pulse-framework/pulse/README.md

 **WARNING STILL IN DEVELOPMENT, A LOT OF FUNCTION IS NOT COMPLETE**

-Pulse is a state management library for reactive Javascript frameworks with support for VueJS, React and React Native.
+Pulse is an application logic library for reactive Javascript frameworks with support for VueJS, React and React Native.

 Created by @jamiepine, @f3ltron and @joaof

-Pulse is similar to Redux in function, but styled more like VueX.
-Our goal is to create a structure that is lightweight, modular and powerful, but most importantly, easy to understand.
+Pulse is lightweight, modular and powerful, but most importantly, easy to understand.

 ## Features